 “And the more familiar the strange becomes, the more and more strange the familiar appears.
 That’s how the once-upon-a-time fiery feminist becomes a battered wife.
 By observing, but not doing anything.
 By experiencing, but not understanding.
 By recording but not judging.”

-Kandasamy’s book is a powerful analysis of ‘modern’ marriage through the art of fiction.
+Kandasamy’s When I Hit You is a powerful analysis of ‘modern’ marriage through the art of fiction.
 An unnamed narrator takes us into her world of a misogynist husband; a father embarrassed by the shame that a possible divorce would bring, and a mother who tells her this is how things are, to be silent and to accept the situation because the first year of marriage is always hard; a mother who makes a “spectacle” of the narrator’s embarrassment and advises her that time will pass and all her troubles will be forgotten.

 A crucial aspect this book brings out is the way violence perpetuates in a seemingly “modern”, “love” marriage.
 We are always told when we question the patriarchy of traditional marriages that “modern marriages are not like that”, “love marriages are not like that”.
 Kandasamy breaks this myth.
 The book reveals a lot on the matters of love.
 The narrator tells us “love is not blind; it just looks in the wrong places.”
 The narrator escapes the brutality and the curfews imposed on her by writing letters to imaginary lovers.
 The book is a meditation on love, marriage, violence and how someone who is a feminist gets trapped in an abusive marriage.

-this book brings out the way violence perpetuates in a seemingly “modern”, “love” marriage.
+When I Hit You brings out the way violence perpetuates in a seemingly “modern”, “love” marriage.

 As a reader, this book is a treat with all the poetry the author includes as epigraphs: an exploration of art, love and female desire (which is almost non-existent in our cultural discourse).
 A woman’s sexuality is for her husband to possess.
 If not wanted by her husband, the woman is supposed to have no wants and sexual desires of her own.
 The narrator’s brutally honest account of marital rape and the way penetration is used as a weapon against women is numbing.
 It makes me, as a reader, wonder how we managed to normalise this violence on a woman’s body.